12 Places to Get Money Orders (Near Me) with Prices and Locations

 What if I Lose a Money Order?

-Sometimes you buy a money order and then lose it.
-Most places that sell money orders have a system in place to replace a lost money order.
+Sometimes, you buy a money order and then lose it.
+Most places that sell money orders have a system to replace a lost money order.
 However, beware that you’ll probably be charged a fee to get a replacement.

-You’ll need to check with individual locations about replacing lost money orders for specific information.
+For specific information, you’ll need to check with individual locations about replacing lost money orders.

-How do I Know if a Money Order I Receive is Legit?
+How do I know if a money order I receive is Legitimate?

-The legitimacy of money orders you receive can be a concern.
-Just as with real cash or with checks, there are people all over designing fake money orders.
+Just as with real cash or checks, there are people all over designing fake money orders.

 If you ever have a doubt about the legitimacy of a money order you receive, call the issuing company for verification.